 This post may contain affiliate links.

 This classic comfort food dish is the perfect antidote to a cold winter’s day (or any season, for that matter).
-A Simple Shepherd’s Pie recipe that you can make time and time again for the whole family.
+A simple Shepherd’s Pie recipe that you can make time and time again for the whole family.
+This traditional British recipe is also ideal for batch cooking and freezing for another day’s easy dinner win.

-I love love LOVE it when a dinner can be prepped in advance, makes a spare for the freezer AND squeezes in a pile of vegetables.
 This is a classic tasty Shepherd’s Pie recipe that does all that and really hits the spot for comfort and indulgence, while staying low cost and relatively healthy.

 I like to make a double batch of this on a weekday or weekend when I have a little more time, and can pop one in the freezer for another day when I need a quick reheat job.
-But, if you’re putting aside a day for a giant batch cook, this one has GOT to be on the list – your future self will appreciate it!

 ⭐️ Simple and low cost